-Teaching English can be one of the most rewarding things you ever do, and if you are looking for purpose in your life, then this is a way to really give back and make a difference.
+Teaching English can be one of the most rewarding things you ever do, and if you are looking for a purpose in your life, then this is a way to really give back and make a difference.

 Read on for an amazing insight into the world of English teaching, as Mr. Kai shares the challenges and joys of his 18-year journey as a teacher.

-"I have been a 3rd grade Elementary English teacher for the last 18 years and if I could do it all over again, I would.
+“I have been a 3rd-grade Elementary English teacher for the last 18 years and if I could do it all over again, I would.
 I believe that being a teacher is a calling and that you are born a teacher.
 I realized at an early age that I wanted to be a teacher.
 Once I started kindergarten, I would come back home and happily pretend play ‘teacher and student’ with my younger sister.

 To be honest, not all days have been a bed of roses.
 Some days, I would lie in bed and wonder why I chose this profession but, on most days, I go to bed happy, knowing that on that very day I made an impact on someone’s life.

 When you are a teacher, every day is different from the other.
 There is no routine in your work and, therefore, you wake up each day expecting new challenges.
 This is one of the best things about this profession.
 You learn how to be flexible despite having your lesson plans.
 For examples, children learn and understand things at different speeds hence, you may need to take more time to help one student understand what the rest of the class already has or, a child may fall sick in school and you may have to get him to the hospital to get medical attention.
 It means whatever you had planned for the day will have to be done a different day.

 Being a teacher for students of a younger age group means having to learn how to be patient to each child and understand them accordingly.
 As a homeroom teacher, I need to follow up each student’s performance on the other subjects as well.
 I have to ensure that my students trust me enough to let me know whenever they are having problems with whether in their schoolwork or at home.
 There is no greater feeling than the feeling you get when you have won the trust of a student.